Randall Terry: Career as an activist

 On March 20, 2009, the White House announced that President Barack Obama was going to speak at the May 17 Commencement of the University of Notre Dame.
 Terry declared that Notre Dame, which is one of the foremost Catholic universities in the nation, should not have allowed Obama to speak.
 Terry objected to Obama's speech because Obama supports abortion rights.
-In an article which was published in the University's newspaper, The Observer, Terry was quoted as stating that he planned to turn the commencement into "a circus."
+In an article which was published in the university's newspaper, The Observer, Terry was quoted as stating that he planned to turn the commencement into "a circus."
 On the Notre Dame campus on May 1, 2009, Terry was arrested for violating a no-trespassing order.
 He posted a bond of $250 at the St. Joseph County Jail, was released that same day, and was assigned a court date later that month.
 In a statement which he released to a Christian news service, Terry claimed that Notre Dame's invitation to Obama was a betrayal of Catholic teaching, comparing it to Judas' betrayal of Jesus Christ.

 When Kansas obstetrician George Tiller was murdered while he was serving as an usher in his Wichita church on the morning of May 31, 2009, Terry immediately issued a statement in which he denounced Tiller.
 On the same day, June 1, Terry released a video in which he called president Barack Obama and pro-choice politicians "child killers", and he also stated that Tiller was a "mass murderer" who "reaped what he sowed."
-He voiced regret that Tiller wasn't able to "get things right with his maker" and he also stated that it was unfortunate that Tiller didn't get a "trial of a jury of his peers and to have a proper execution."
-Terry's comments provoked a backlash.
-In an editorial, the Albany Times-Union, accused Terry of undermining the credibility of the "generally peaceful" anti-abortion movement.
+He voiced regret that Tiller was not able to "get things right with his maker" and he also stated that it was unfortunate that Tiller did not get a "trial of a jury of his peers and to have a proper execution."
+Terry's comments provoked a backlash, and Operation Rescue released a statement disavowing any connection to Terry, specifically criticizing his statement that Tiller's murder had "the potential to propel us more quickly to our goal."
+In an editorial, the Albany Times-Union accused Terry of undermining the credibility of the "generally peaceful" anti-abortion movement.

 In 2013, Terry appeared on an episode of MTV's True Life and during his appearance on the show, he advocated the criminalization of all forms of birth control.
 During the course of the episode he stated, "Do we want to make the pill illegal?
 Yes.
 Do we want to make the IUD illegal?
 Yes.
 The morning after pill?
 Yes.
 The patch?
 Yes.
 Anything that's a human pesticide, they all have to be made illegal.
 A woman has to go to jail if she kills her baby."

-Terry produces and hosts a television program which is titled Randall Terry: The Voice of Resistance, which airs on The Walk TV and can be seen on his website "Voice of Resistance".
+Terry produces and hosts a television program titled Randall Terry: The Voice of Resistance, which airs on The Walk TV and can be seen on his website "Voice of Resistance".